Search Filters

 Accuracy of Radiographic Techniques to Identify the True Calcaneofibular Ligament Insertion for Lateral Ankle Ligament Reconstruction

-Benjamin Murray, DO, LT MC USN, UNITED STATES S. Ali Ghasemi, MD, UNITED STATES Matthew Lipphardt, MD, UNITED STATES Clark Yin, MD, UNITED STATES Paul Fortin
+Benjamin Murray, DO, UNITED STATES S. Ali Ghasemi, MD, UNITED STATES Matthew Lipphardt, MD, UNITED STATES Clark Yin, MD, UNITED STATES Paul Fortin

 Oakland University William Beaumont, Rochester, MI, UNITED STATES